barelyhuman/reaper.is/content/work.md

 This doesn't involve my professional work, which you can find on [LinkedIn](https://www.linkedin.com/in/reaperim/)

+### General Public Projects

+Projects for the general public can be found on [barelyhuman.dev](https://barelyhuman.dev).

 ### Mini Tools

 - [Hen](https://hen.reaper.im) - UI Playground to build React Components